MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Copy-ServiceFabricApplicationPackage.md

 ```

 ### -CompressPackage
 Specifies to compresses all sub-directories under the service directory (code/config/data packages) in the application package.
-If *SkipCopy* is not specified, the folders will be compressed before copying the application package to the image store.
+If *SkipCopy* is not specified, the folders is compressed before copying the application package to the image store.

 ```yaml
 Type: SwitchParameter